 The process of pouring open molds with uncured/liquid polyurethane.

-Elastomeric (polyurethane) lining in a chute that is highly resistant to abrasion and is used to protect the metal chute from abrasion wear and tear.
+Elastomeric (polyurethane) lining in a chute that is highly resistant to abrasion and its usage is to protect the metal chute from abrasion wear and tear.

-The process which marks the completion of chemical reaction.
+The process that marks the completion of a chemical reaction.

-An additive that is used to increase chemical activity between different components, leading to a decrease or increase in the speed of cure.
+An additive used to increase chemical activity between different components, leading to a decrease or increase in the speed of cure.